ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 ### Pass the value balance for this block from the consensus into the state

-- Add a new field into `PreparedBlock` located at `zebra-state/src/request.rs`, this is NonFinalized section of the state.
+- Add a new field into `PreparedBlock` located at `zebra-state/src/request.rs`, this is the `NonFinalized` section of the state.

 ```rust
 pub struct PreparedBlock {